NatashaChetwynd/GDPPR_code/Ethnic_Category/README.md

 Ethnic category can be recorded via two methods within GDPPR: an ETHNIC field within patient information tables, or a SNOMED code for ethnicity within patient journal tables.
 [SNOMED codes](https://digital.nhs.uk/services/terminology-and-classifications/snomed-ct) are the clinical coding standards used with GP records.

+# METHODOLOGY

-## Recency Methodology
+## Recency

-### *Note: Almost identical methodology is used for GDPPR only, GDPPR + HES, and GDPPR with HES only when ethnicity is not available in GDPPR, therefore it is only explained once here.*
+__*Note: Almost identical methodology is used for GDPPR only, GDPPR + HES, and GDPPR with HES only when ethnicity is not available in GDPPR, therefore it is only explained once here.*__

 **a)** Patients and their recorded ethnic categories from each of the 5 data sources (GDPPR-Journal, GDPPR-Patient, HES-APC, HES-AE, HES-OP) are amalgamated.